 Ms. Min-Shu Hung-Turner- Kindergarten Homeroom 幼儿园

 Hello, my name is Min-Shu Hung-Turner.
 I was born and raised in Taipei, Taiwan, and came to the United States in 1987 to attend college at Iowa State University.
 I earned my undergraduate degree in Early Childhood Education from ISU in 1991 and a Master of Education degree from Lesley College in 1998, majoring in Curriculum & Instruction: Creative Arts in Learning.
 I have been a National Board Certified Teacher since 2010 in the area of literacy for students age 3-12.
-I have been in public education for twenty-five years.
+I have been in public education for twenty-six years.
 I was a classroom teacher for 19 years, teaching students from kindergarten to 3rd grade.
-I was an instructional coach at Millennium Elementary in Kent for six years before joining the faculty Jing Mei Elementary.
+I was an instructional coach at Millennium Elementary in Kent for six years before joining the faculty at Jing Mei Elementary.